 Public Engagement - Your Call to Action!

-For those with additional project-related questions, you can ask questions about the BTSAP using the “Questions” tab below.
+Stay tuned for a recap of phase two public engagement, which will be posted later this summer!
+In the meantime, you can participate by asking your questions about the BTSAP using the “Questions” tab below.
 City and County of Broomfield staff will typically respond to your inquiry within two business days.

 Get involved in the Broomfield Transportation Safety Action Plan!
-Participate in the Virtual Open House found under the “Public Engagement” section below.
+Share your transportation-related safety concerns and ideas using the tools at the bottom of the page.
 Alongside safety and collision data, your input will help guide recommendations for transportation safety improvements in Broomfield.

 Project Overview - Why is this Important?